Ginger is a popular medicinal herb and cooking spice used throughout the world with potent pharmacological actions and many health benefits.

 Activated charcoal tablets are popular but I personally prefer and recommend capsules over tablets for two reasons.

-Activated charcoal can be very effective at absorbing excessive flatulence gas and removing toxins and other undesirable compounds in your gastrointestinal tract.
+Activated charcoal can be very effective at stopping bloating, absorbing excessive gas and removing toxins and other undesirable compounds in your gastrointestinal tract.

 It is, however, necessary to make sure you take this special kind of carbon in a particular way and at certain times for maximum benefit.

-Learn exactly how to take activated charcoal correctly ahead, the recommended dosage and a few charcoal side effects and precautions to be aware of.
+Learn exactly how to take activated charcoal for gas correctly ahead, the recommended dosage and timing, using it for teeth whitening and a few charcoal side effects and precautions to be aware of.

 Charcoal capsules may well be one of the best emergency flatulence remedies available.